irtazahashmi/pytspl/doc/tutorials/intro.rst

 Generate a random SC
 ------------------------------------

-We can also generate a random SC in the following way.
+We can also generate a random SC using the :func:`generate_random_simplicial_complex` function.
+The function takes the number of nodes, the probability of an edge between two nodes, the seed, and the distance threshold as parameters.

 >>> from pytspl import generate_random_simplicial_complex, SCPlot
 >>>